Enolate

 Resonance structures of an enolate anion.

-In organic chemistry, enolates are organic anions derived from the deprotonation of carbonyl (RR'C=O) compounds.
+In organic chemistry, enolates are the organic anions derived from the deprotonation of carbonyl (RR'C=O) compounds.
 Rarely isolated, they are widely used as reagents in the synthesis of organic compounds.

 Bonding and structure

 Enolate anions are electronically related to allyl anions.
 The anionic charge is delocalized over the oxygen and the two carbon sites.
 Thus they have the character of both an alkoxide and a carbanion.

 Structure of the lithium enolate PhC(OLi)=CMe_{2}(tmeda) dimer.
 H atoms omitted on the diamine.

 Although enolate salts are often drawn as simple ion pairs, in fact they adopt complicated structures often featuring aggregates.

 Preparation

 Carbonyl compounds with an α hydrogen atom deprotonate to give enolates: